 Healthy Pumpkin Cookies (with added protein)

 Have you jumped on the pumpkin bandwagon, yet, this year?
 I know, I look forward to pumpkin recipes all year long.
 Once September hits, it’s all I can do to not make every recipe a pumpkin recipe.
 Ha!
 Especially when it comes to delicious dessert and snacks.
 There’s something so comforting about having a soft pumpkin-spiced cookie on a chilly fall day, alongside my cup of coffee or tea.

 Mmmmmm, oh my word and these are so good.
 The kids really love them too, and I find myself always wanting more.
 Fortunately, these healthy pumpkin cookies are super easy to make and guilt-free, so they are going to be happening often in our house.
 Let’s bake!

 There’s a good chance you have everything you need for this easy recipe.
 You will have some yummy healthy pumpkin oatmeal cookies in no time!
 Here’s the lineup:

 - Protein powder.
 I like Tone It Up or PEScience protein best, but feel free to use what you have on hand.
 Or you can just use additional oat flour!

 - Sweetener.
 You can, of course, use regular sugar here.
 I like to use Swerve sugar replacement or Stevia Extract Baking Blend because they taste and bake just like regular sugar without any calories.

 - Cozy spices.
-This pumpkin cookies recipe calls for pumpkin pie spice and cinnamon.
+This recipe calls for pumpkin pie spice and cinnamon.
 This spice combination is what gives these cookies that classic pumpkin pie flavor.

 - Salt.
 Really brings out the pumpkin flavor!

 - Baking powder and baking soda.
 To help these rise a bit.

 - Unsweetened applesauce.
-Applesauce adds some sweetness to the cookies and also acts as a binder.
+Applesauce adds some sweetness and moisture to the cookies and also acts as a binder.

 - Canned pumpkin.
 Use 100% pure canned pumpkin puree for these cookies.
 Don’t grab pumpkin pie filling by mistake, which has added spices and sugar.

 - Egg white.
 Adds a boost of protein while helping to hold these cookies together.

 - Optional mix-ins.
-Chocolate chips are optional, but I highly recommend.
+Chocolate chips are optional, but I highly recommend adding them.
 Who else loves a pumpkin/chocolate chip combo?
 I also really love throwing some chopped pecans and craisins in the mix!